LeKonArD/bibl_parser/README.md

 # Bibliographic Reference Parser for German Humanities Journals
 Dissclaimer: Currently the model only supports the extraction of author names from references.
+The annotations in gold/dvjs_annot_references_full.xml contain much more information.
 ## Model
 <img src="misc/model.png" width="200"/>
 The model consists of two bidirectional GRUs and two dense layers.
 The first GRU receives the output of the last layer of a multilingual BERT model as input.